yysun/git-tools/README.md

 ### 1.5.0

-* Performance enhancement: Use background thread to refresh git changes
+* Performance enhancement: Use the background thread to refresh git changes
 * Performance enhancement: Use background thread to stage multiple files
 * Performance enhancement: Not to refresh if the changed files are ignored by git
-* Copy Dragon.exe to Documents folder instead of Temp folder
+* Copy Dragon.exe to the Documents folder instead of the temp folder
 * Support VS community and Enterprise Editions
 * Bug fixes